davea42/libdwarf-code/READMEcmake.md

     # the letters 'self').
     ctest -R self

+To turn off linking with or using zlib or zstd libraries or headers there is an option to cmake as of libdwarf 0.9.1:

+    cmake -G Ninja -DENABLE_DECOMPRESSION=NO /path/to/code

 By default ctest just shows success or failure with no details.
 To debug a cmake test, for example if test 22 fails and you want to know what the test output is, use the following: